kludda/home_es_sim/README.md

 ## Project definition file

 ### General
-Most `name` entries are used for filenames and must be unique.
+Most `name` entries are used for filenames and **must be unique**, else the result will be wrong.
+The tool won't check for this.

 The project definition file is in [YAML](https://yaml.org).
 Unless you only make minor changes, you should be familiar with [the basics (2.1)](https://yaml.org/spec/1.2.2/#chapter-2-language-overview), and `anchors` and `aliases` ([example 2.9 - 2.10](https://yaml.org/spec/1.2.2/#22-structures))

 ### Location
 All tags are required.
-At this point this data is used for PV simulaton.

 Example project definition entry:
 ```